DataDog/integrations-extras/doctordroid/README.md

 To remove the Datadog integration from Doctor Droid:
 1. Navigate to the [Doctor Droid integrations page][2].
 1. Click  **Delete**.
-1. Navigate to the [Datadog integration tiles][4].
+1. Navigate to the [Datadog integrations page][4].
 Find and select the integration tile for Doctor Droid.
 1. From the Doctor Droid integration tile, click the  **Uninstall Integration**  button to uninstall from Datadog.

 After you uninstall this integration, any previous authorizations are revoked.